19 Travel Trends for 2022

 Hoteliers can opt for similar measures or at least a requirement to present a recent negative PCR test result in their facilities to show that they care about their visitors’ safety and well-being.

 2. Update occupancy rates

-The cruise industry remains the worst-hit sector of the global travel and tourism market.
+The cruise industry remains the worst-hit global travel and tourism sector.
 In 2021, the global cruise revenues are set to reach only $6.6bn, or 76% less than in 2019.
-The hotel industry follows with a $132.3bn in revenue and 64% drop in two years.
+The hotel industry follows with a $132.3bn in revenue and a 64% drop in two years.
 (TravelDailyNews)

-In the past two years, the travel industry, specifically the cruise industry, has taken a great hit by the pandemic.
+In the past two years, the travel industry, specifically the cruise industry, has taken a great hit from the pandemic.
 Most people try and avoid crowded, closed spaces in their travels.
-This is why many travelers have preferred private rental services such as Airbnb.
+This is why many travelers prefer private rental services such as Airbnb.
 Road trips were also quite popular.

 Or at least they have chosen facilities with a low occupancy rate where they can enjoy privacy in their hotel rooms and otherwise spend time doing outdoor activities safely.

 What to learn: Offer them a comfort zone in your hotel in the coming year.
 It can help to announce your updated occupancy rates and ensure that they will have more privacy than usual.
 These updates can be announced on your social media channels and used for advertising.